anagas-s/image-processor/README.md

  docker-compose up --build
 ```

-This will:
+**This will:**

-.
-Start a Redis container.
+- Start a Redis container.
-.
-Build and run the nodejs application container.
+- Build and run the nodejs application container.

 3. Test the API as described above.
 4. View logs:

 ```bash
 docker logs image-processor-app-1 --follow